denten-books/plain-text/main.md

 ### 2.1 Shaping Text

 What makes a text?
-In talking about texts of all kinds, literary scholars and computer scientists often make the distinction between form and content.
+In talking about texts of all kinds, literary scholars and computer scientists often make a distinction between form and content.
 "Classical art, in a word, stands for form," R.G.
 Collingwood wrote in 1929, and "romantic art for content [@collingwood_form_1929, 335]."
 In a much more recent work on computational text generation, Kathleen McKeown writes that to